thisislawatts/example-jobs/Senior Talent Attraction Partner, R&D.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

-<p><strong>We’re looking for a Sr Technical Recruiter with strong sourcing skills to join our recruiting team, helping to scale Snyk's R&amp;D teams globally whilst contributing to building a great employer brand.</strong></p>
+<p><strong>We’re looking for a Sr Technical Recruiter with strong sourcing skills to join our Talent Attraction team, helping to scale Snyk's R&amp;D teams globally whilst contributing to building a great employer brand.</strong></p>
 <h3><strong>The role</strong></h3>
-<p><span style="font-weight: 400;">As a Sr Technical Recruiter for Snyk, you'll join the R&amp;D Recruiting team within our global People Team, reporting into our Director, Talent Attraction R&amp;D. We've started scaling fast in a short space of time, so there are many</span><span style="font-weight: 400;">&nbsp;opportunities ahead to build, automate and scale our hiring infrastructure at Snyk, which will mean a lot of cross-discipline collaboration, support and celebration. &nbsp;</span></p>
+<p><span style="font-weight: 400;">As a Sr Technical Recruiter for Snyk, you'll join the R&amp;D Talent Attraction team within our global People Team, reporting into our Director, Talent Attraction R&amp;D. We've started scaling fast in a short space of time, so there are many</span><span style="font-weight: 400;">&nbsp;opportunities ahead to build, automate and scale our hiring infrastructure at Snyk, which will mean a lot of cross-discipline collaboration, support and celebration. &nbsp;</span></p>
 <h3><strong>You’ll spend your time:</strong></h3>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">driving new applications within Israel and internationally for the roles you’re responsible for</span></li>